Editor – Roshan Muhammed Salih

 Staff & Contributors

 Yousef Mawry is the Digital Director of 5Pillars.
 He is a US-born Yemeni broadcast journalist and documentary maker.

-Bilal Abdul Kareem is an American journalist and filmmaker currently reporting from rebel-held Syria.
+Bilal Abdul Kareem is an American journalist and filmmaker currently reporting from rebel-held Idlib, Syria.

 Mohammed Kahiye is 5Pillars’ east Africa correspondent based in Nairobi, Kenya.